NovDmytro/mvca/README.md

 )
 ```

-`'sql'` - is your sql query
+ - `'sql'` - is your sql query
-`'params'` - not requered, array of params, that you used in sql query.
+ - `'params'` - not required, array of params, that you used in sql query.
 Also it can contain array of arrays, in this case you will have multiple requests for each
+ - `'returnType'` - not required,
-`'returnType'` - not requered, `'array'` - will return array of rows, `'row'` - will return only first row, `'lastInsertId'` - will return last insert id.
+   - `'array'` - will return array of rows,
+   - `'row'` - will return only first row,
+   - `'lastInsertId'` - will return last insert id.
 Default is `'array'`

 Get last insert id in another way:
 ```